FarisTheAncient/Archipelago/worlds/fuzzer/README.md

 - `-g` selects the apworld to fuzz.
 If omitted, every run will take a random loaded world
 - `-j` specifies the number of jobs to run in parallel.
 Defaults to 10, recommended value is the number of cores of your CPU.
 - `-r` specifies the number of generations to do.
 This is a mandatory setting
 - `-n` specifies how many YAMLs to use per generation.
 Defaults to 1.
+You can also specify ranges like `1-10` to make all generations pick a number between 1 and 10 YAMLs.
 - `-t` specifies the maximum time per generation in seconds.
 Defaults to 15s.